-Dr. Syrett gives invited talk at New York University
+Dr. Syrett gives invited talk at Stanford University

 The theoretical and developmental consequences of children’s interpretation of comparative constructions